 7.4.
 On termination, you must destroy all materials obtained from our websites, together with any related documentation and all installations or copies of these, howsoever made.

 8.1.
 Establish a learning outcome with you for your course(s).

 8.2.
 Provide you with suitable materials, sufficient for your online course(s).
-Our materials are fit-for-purpose, and are compatible with all mainstream internet browsers (Google, Firefox, Safari and Microsoft Edge); and with MS Word, Adobe Acrobat and similar programs; and with most computers.
+Our materials are fit for purpose, and are compatible with all mainstream internet browsers (Google, Firefox, Bing, Safari and Microsoft Edge); and with MS Word, Adobe Acrobat and similar programs; and with most computers.

-However, we are not responsible if any of our materials do not operate efficiently, or at all, because of incompatibility and your local technical issues with software, hardware, browsers, broadband, firewalls, antivirus or anti-spyware / malware software, or device settings at the user’s end.
+However, we are not responsible if any of our materials do not operate efficiently, or at all, because of incompatibility and your local technical issues with software, hardware, browsers, broadband, firewalls, antivirus or anti-spyware / malware software, or device settings at your end.